The Ironclad Guide to Poker Credit Card Sites

 It all just sounds like superstitious noise at this point with anecdotes from a player or two taking the place of logical evidence.
 Processors come and go, there are some bumps in the road, and we all just have to ride the rollercoaster.

-The bottom line on using credit cards at online poker sites
+The bottom line on accepting credit cards at online poker sites

 The bottom line is that you can really only take 3 steps regarding poker credit card deposits: